basuke/vite-plugin-sveltekit-php-backend/README.md

 ## Frontend is easier to replace than backend

 Suppose your codebase has been running for decades.
 Your app uses PHP for a historical reason.
-You are very passopnated to make the application modernized.
+You are very passionate to make the application modernized.
 What can you do?

 Simple application is easy.
 You can rewrite the app from the scratch.
 But decent size of application includes many business logics in the code.

 Frontend trends such as user interface changes quickly but your businness logic isn't.
 At lease those changes should be unrelated to the frontend trends.

-## Lisence
+## License

 MIT